Here’s what we learned in our Q&A:

 UWDP: Prediction for Saturday night?

 Thanks Shane.
-Be sure to check out Block U for more on the game from the Utah perspective.
+For more on the game from the Utah perspective, check out Block U.